-Stephen was Executive Director of the Royal Society for 14 years from July 1997 until his retirement in February 2011.
+Stephen was the executive director of the Royal Society for 14 years from July 1997 until his retirement in February 2011.
 During his time there, he led the Society’s 350th anniversary celebrations.

-Stephen is a Trustee of the International Polar Foundation, the Council for Assisting Refugee Academics and the Frederick Soddy Trust.
+Stephen is a trustee of the International Polar Foundation, the Council for Assisting Refugee Academics and the Frederick Soddy Trust.
 He also chairs the Board of Atlantic College in South Wales.
-In the 1997 Queen’s Birthday Honours, he was made a Commander ( CVO).
+In the 1997 Queen’s Birthday Honours, he was made a Commander of the Royal Victorian Order ( CVO).
 He is a Fellow of the Royal Geographical Society and was awarded an honorary DSc by Lancaster University.

-An entrepreneur with extensive experience in the pharmaceutical and biotechnology sector, Iain is Chairman of both Ark Therapeutics PLC (a FTSE listed biotechnology company) and Pharminox Ltd. He has considerable experience of mergers and acquisitions in both the UK and USA and raised substantial funds both publicly and privately.
+Iain has more than 30 years’ experience in the pharmaceutical and biotechnology sector, and is currently chairman of Ark Therapeutics PLC (a FTSE listed biotechnology company) and Biomer Technology Ltd. In addition he is a director of a number of listed biotechnology companies in Australia and USA.
+He has considerable experience of mergers and acquisitions in both the UK and USA and raised substantial funds both publicly and privately.

 He has also held senior commercial and general management positions with an array of large firms such as Hoffman-La-Roche, Reed International and Sandoz AG.
-He is a Chartered Director of the UK Institute of Directors and a Trustee of the Peter Samuel Royal Free Charity.
+He is a chartered director of the UK Institute of Directors.

 Mr Paul Blagbrough

 Paul has been a member of College Council since 2006.

 Whilst at the Save and Prosper Group in the 1980s, Paul helped to establish the senior management training programme at Royal Holloway.
 Now a business consultant, he is chairman of Remote Diagnostics Technologies Ltd. He was also director of finance of the Labour Party until 1997.